 Dual rear wheels and winch-body were factory options.

 The Gladiator name was dropped after 1971, after which the line was known simply as the Jeep pickup, or J-series.
 From 1974 through 1978, the 401ci AMC motor was optional.
 This awesome V8 produced 225 horsepower and 320 lb/ft of torque.

-PLUS: Later models have 1980s creature comforts.
+PLUS: Later models have 1980s creature comforts, like power windows and air conditioning.
 Find one with the 401 motor and you've got yourself one cool old truck.

-MINUS: The 401 V8 will give good power but poor gas mileage, examples may be hard to find in your area.
+MINUS: The 401 V8 will give great torque but poor gas mileage, and good original examples may be hard to find.

 Towing With An Old Truck

 If you're considering towing your Autocross car, camper, motorcycle, etc, make sure the brakes on your old truck are up to the task.
 Disc brakes are generally a simple bolt-on upgrade.
 Also, consider restoring an old truck that already has power steering, it will be a lot easier to maneuver the trailer.

 read Convert Front Drum Brakes To Disc Brakes